MikeHopley/ftl-ships-guide/stealth-c.md

 As with Stealth B, keeping oxygen below 50% decreases the chance of weapons being hit.

-As with Stealth A, your starting weapons are strong but slot-inefficient.
-They *can* last the whole game, but you’ll probably replace one of them eventually.
+As with Stealth A, your starting weapons can be kept for the whole game, if you get hacking; alternatively, you can replace one or both with something harder-hitting, like a Halberd.
 The Mini Beam can hit four rooms on many ships.

 Your strong weapons are your best defence, so spend your first 25 scrap on weapons-3 as a damage buffer.
 Typically buy shields next, and then look at improving offence or upgrading to shields-4.
 It’s also reasonable to buy a weapon before shields, so consider doing this if you find something like a Flak 1.
 Also remember you can use the Mini Beam [as an Anti-bio Beam](https://www.reddit.com/r/ftlgame/comments/72lds2/every_beam_can_be_an_antibio_beam/), increasing the value of shields-4.